jemcdevitt/DeadMansChest/README.md

 ## The Gameplay Loop

-Dead Man's Chest is built around a complete treasure-hunt loop:
+Deadman's Chest is built around a complete treasure-hunt loop:

 ```text
 Find a drifting barrel